The Benefits of Play for Adults

 Many dot-com companies have long recognized the link between productivity and a fun work environment.
 Some encourage play and creativity by offering art or yoga classes, throwing regular parties, providing games such as Foosball or ping pong, or encouraging recess-like breaks during the workday for employees to play and let off steam.
 These companies know that more play at work results in more productivity, higher job satisfaction, greater workplace morale, and a decrease in employees skipping work and staff turnover.

 If you’re fortunate enough to work for such a company, embrace the culture; if your company lacks the play ethic, you can still inject your own sense of play into breaks and lunch hours.
 Keep a camera or sketch pad on hand and take creative breaks where you can.
 Joke with coworkers during coffee breaks, relieve stress at lunch by shooting hoops, playing cards, or completing word puzzles together.
 It can strengthen the bond you have with your coworkers as well as improve your job performance.
 For people with mundane jobs, maintaining a sense of play can make a real difference to the work day by helping to relieve boredom.

 Using play to boost productivity and innovation

 Success at work doesn't depend on the amount of time you work; it depends upon the quality of your work.
 And the quality of your work is highly dependent on your well-being.

 Taking the time to replenish yourself through play is one of the best things you can do for your career.
-When the project you're working on hits a serious glitch, taking some time out to play and have a few laughs does a lot more than take your mind off the problem.
+When the project you're working on hits a serious glitch, take some time out to play and have a few laughs.
+Taking a pause for play does a lot more than take your mind off the problem.
 When you play, you engage the creative side of your brain and silence your “inner editor,” that psychological barrier that censors your thoughts and ideas.
-This can often help you see the problem in a new light and generate fresh, creative solutions.
+This can often help you see the problem in a new light and think up fresh, creative solutions.

 Playing at work: